Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-hRe0QvJDjsg.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Do you have any clue on what the alien artefacts do?
 https://www.youtube.com/watch?v=hRe0QvJDjsg
-This question was possibly duplicated with a more recent answer: [March 2nd, 2021 Livestream Q&A: Will Somersloops & Mercer Spheres finally have a use?](./yt-6CNL-nsOGUw.md) [https://www.youtube.com/watch?v=6CNL-nsOGUw](https://www.youtube.com/watch?v=6CNL-nsOGUw)
+This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: What about Alien Artefact things? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8718&end=8723](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8718&end=8723)

 ### Topics